kongsub/iPhoneIsDisabledDataRecoveryResearchIndex/README.md

 + Then , to know how to recover data on "disabled" iPhone is necessary .

 # F**k Apple!The problem may cause by hardware!

 Wrong passcode problem may cause by the design of iPhone and NFC .
 If so your phone may only fix by hardware.
+Apple customers may pay much money to get a most secure phone to get their data lost.What a wonderful loop is it?!

 > Because Apple really put security is highest priority.
 The NFC is reporting directly to CPU, the communication of CPU and NFC is encrypted.
 > If the NFC is not responding or somehow it failed to work, the CPU will tell the iOS to protect all the data by not letting anyone access the iOS.